Ecconia/Ecconia-LogicWorld-Mods/FixCompilerOnServer/Readme.md

 ### Description:

-`Logic World` is still in its early days, and as of now (Version: 0.90.3) still suffers from bad frameworks loaded by modders.
+`Logic World` still suffers from bad frameworks loaded by modders.

 Of of these bad frameworks is `Harmony`, a mandatory tool for modding C# properly.\
 But as soon as a mod using Harmony is loaded, the compiler breaks and no other mod can be compiled.\